Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Complete, fail, or release

 Complete a session when the work succeeds.
-Fail it when the worker cannot finish and the session should be marked as errored.
-Release it when the worker stops before doing useful work or decides another eligible worker should retry.
-Release puts the session back to queued for any eligible worker; it does not mark the session stale.
+Fail it when the agent cannot finish and the session should be marked as errored.
+Release it when the agent stops before doing useful work or decides another eligible agent should retry.
+Release puts the session back to queued for any eligible agent; it does not mark the session stale.

-If a worker misses heartbeats for 12 seconds, the platform marks it stale.
-After 5 minutes without a heartbeat, the worker is marked offline and its active claims are expired.
-Affected sessions become stale, and the worker that last claimed each session can reclaim it when it polls again.
-Use Try again in the dashboard to queue a new session on a different worker.
+If a agent misses heartbeats for 12 seconds, the platform marks the agent stale.
+After 5 minutes without a heartbeat, the agent is marked offline, active claims are expired, and affected sessions become stale.
+The agent that last claimed each session can reclaim it when it polls again.
+Use Try again in the dashboard to queue a new session on a different agent.

 Work state updates

 Agent blueprints can apply state transitions from session lifecycle events.
-Workers do not need to write those state changes directly.
+Agents do not need to write those state changes directly.

 Session eventDefault state